dennyzain/dennyzain/README.md

 </a>

 - 👀 Programming and Tech Enthusiast;
-- :seedling: I'm currently learning nodejs
+- :seedling: I'm currently learning nodejs, react-native, writing and speaking;
-- 🤔 I’m interested with Javascript environment
+- 🤔 I’m interested with Javascript environment;
-- :clown_face: Fun facts: i like memes and shitposts
+- :clown_face: Fun facts: i like memes and shitposts;
 - 📫 Contact me via social media or gmail to reach me;

 ## Contact and Social Media